yahia3200/Body-Level-Classification/README.md

 >>
 #### Feature Importance Plot

-To interpret the results of a logistic regression model, we can
+To interpret the results of a logistic regression model, we can use the feature weights to determine the importance of each feature in the model and visualize the results.

-A feature importance plot shows the importance of each feature in the model.
-It can be used to identify the most important features and to understand the impact of each feature on the model's predictions.
+This feature importance plot shows the importance of each feature in the model to understand there impact on the model's predictions.

 <div style="text-align:center">
 <img src="figures/Logistic Regression/feature_importance.png" alt="Logistic Regression feature_importance" width="500" height="400">